 People give in different ways and in different amounts.
 No dollar amount is right for everyone.
 Some have asked for help figuring out the level of their monetary support, so we developed the Guidelines for Pledging brochure.
 It is available in the office and in the Family Room, or from any of the Stewardship Co-Chairs, listed below.

 Most people give cash or write checks weekly or monthly and put this offering into the collection plate on Sunday.
 Others make an annual gift.
 These are relatively straightforward.
 But others want to donate marketable securities, give by auto-debit, or make a charitable bequest in their will.
 These gifts are all welcome; just contact a member of the committee for details.
 We know that members and friends of MPC have many different thoughts and needs around giving, but we all want to support the work of MPC, and the Stewardship Committee facilitates that.

 How does this relate to our Capital Campaign?

-We have recently completed a Capital Campaign to pay for the cost of earthquake retrofit to our sanctuary and some general improvements.
+We have recently completed a Capital Campaign to pay for the cost of an earthquake retrofit to our sanctuary and some general improvements.
 It covered almost all of the cost, but left us, for the first time, with a small mortgage.
-Gifts to help us retire the mortgage early are always welcome at any time.
+Gifts to help us retire the mortgage early are always welcome.

 Who can I contact to learn more?

-The Stewardship Committee Co-chairs are Jeanne Dunn, Barbara Vaughn, and Sloan White.
+The Stewardship Committee members are Pat Schwinn, Jeanne Dunn, Barbara Vaughn, Sloan White, and Al Peters.
 Please feel free to contact them through the MPC office if you’d like more information.